 ATVs are intended to be launched every 17 months to resupply the ISS.
 ESA has already contracted suppliers to produce four more.
-ATV-002, named for German astronomer Johannes Kepler, is scheduled to be launched in February 2011.
+ATV-002, named for German astronomer Johannes Kepler, was launched on Feb.
+16, 2011.
 ATV-003, named for Italian physicist Edoardo Amaldi, is in production.